JUST BREATHE AND BE THE ENERGY YOU WANT TO ATTRACT….

 Yoga philosophy, provides various concepts to help us understand the nature and relation of the human being with its Five concentric layers (sheaths) or koshas, and the importance to live in balance.

 This model can be used to conceptualize some of the more esoteric yoga principles such as Prana, Nadis, and the Chakras.

-The second layer is Pranamaya kosha/ Energy- Vital Sheath.
+The second layer of that model is Pranamaya kosha/ Energy- Vital Sheath.

 Pranamaya Kosha regulates the physical and mental energies through the Chakras and Nadis.

-To connect with this layer we practise the fifth and sixth branches of yoga Pranayama (control of the breath) and Pratyahara, (control of the senses) respectively.
+To connect with this layer we practice the fifth and sixth branches of yoga Pranayama (control of the breath) and Pratyahara, (control of the senses) respectively.

 When we draw our awareness to the breath and the senses this layer will work harmoniously with the other 4, therefore Pranamaya Kosha becomes the connection of our physical body and subtle ( mental) body.

 In Western Society when people say they practice yoga, they actually mean that they practice asana-one of the eight limbs of yoga.

 But when practiced with precision, attention, and integrated breath work asana can lead a practitioner into some of the more subtle realms of yoga.

 The work in one asana (posture) practice is primarily physical.